RecuencoJones/media-center-frontend/README.md

 A note on dependencies and devDependecies:
-Please, keep app packages in dependecies and all other just required for building, coding, reunning tests, etc in devDependencies.
+Please, keep app packages in dependecies and all other just required for building, coding, running tests, etc in devDependencies.
 This applies to TS typings as well.

 If possible, TS typings from `dt` are preferred.